 TMJ and Sleep Apnea Treatment in Lexington

 Do you suffer from temporomandibular joint disorder (TMD) or sleep apnea?
-Did you know that we can treat both these problems at Garden Springs Dental with a customized oral appliance?
+Did you know that we can treat both at our Lexington, KY dental office by using a customized oral appliance?

 TMD is a condition that affects your jaw joint, causing painful symptoms like headaches and neck and jaw pain.
 Sleep apnea disrupts your normal breathing and puts your overall health at risk.